oracle-livelabs/oci-migration/ebs-cm-landingzones/introduction/introduction.md

     * Cloned from environment 1
     * Application and database tiers on this compute instance

-The following describes the exercises you will perform in this workshop.
+The following table describes the exercises you will perform in this workshop.

 **Table 2: Storyboard**